 In one important study, overweight subjects were given diets that were high in either MCTs or olive oil (high in LCTs).
 Those consuming high levels of MCTs showed a better lipid profile, with greatly improved HDL, LDL, and overall cholesterol levels.
 In turn, that implies better heart health.

 Another study reached similar conclusions about the beneficial effect of MCT oils on a number of cardiovascular risk factors.

 Brain Function and Neurological Issues

-Most of the studies in this area looked at the combination of ketogenic diets and MCT oil.
-Some, though, examined the effects of MCTs more specifically.
+Most of the studies in this area looked at the combination of ketogenic diets and MCT oil, but some examined the effects of MCTs more specifically.

 Keto has long been used as a treatment for some types of epilepsy, particularly forms of childhood epilepsy, and a meta-analysis of the research clearly shows its effectiveness.
 And, of course, MCT oil is often used as a supplement during ketogenic eating.

 As we’ve mentioned, however, there are different types of MCTs.
 One study found that several MCTs are more effective than traditional epilepsy medications at reducing seizures, and animal research has reached similar conclusions.